prescriptive-analytics/challenge-docs/docs/try.rst

     docker pull episim2020/simulator:latest

-4. Clone Starter-Kit from GitHub and checkout at `final` branch.
+4. Clone Starter-Kit from GitHub and checkout at `master` branch.

 .. code-block:: shell

     git clone https://github.com/prescriptive-analytics/starter-kit.git
-    git checkout final

 3. Create a docker container and map starter-kit into the containter by typing the following command in your terminal.